The Monuments of U.S. Criterium Racing

 2024

-Marlies Garcia, Twenty/24
+Marlies Mejias Garcia, Twenty/24

-Kendall Ryan, L39ion
+Kendall Ryan, Legion of LA

 Sarah Van Dam, DNA Pro Cycling